sile/raftpico/README.md

   - [NOTE] Adding methods such as `Server::apply()` would be straightforward.
 - **Single-Threaded Server**:
   - Currently, [`Server`] does not utilize multi-threading.
-  - Consequently, intensive tasks like handling large snapshots can block the server's running thread.
+  - Consequently, intensive tasks like applying heavy commands to the state machine and handling large snapshots can block the server's running thread.
     - To make matters worse, `raftpico` processes an entire snapshot all at once instead of breaking it into smaller chunks.
 - **In-Memory Log Entries**:
   - To maintain simplicity and minimize storage reads, `raftpico` also keeps log entries in memory.